gearglow/ReptiliaWithATwist/The List.md

 Ron nodded.
 "That's him.
 He's supposed to be a legendary auror; caught more than his fair share of Death Eaters back in the war."

-"As I was saying," Dumbledore was saying, "Hogwarts will this year play host to the newly-reconstituted Tri-Wizard Tournament."
+"As I was saying," Dumbledore continued, "Hogwarts will this year play host to the newly-reconstituted Tri-Wizard Tournament."

 A chill of foreboding trickled down Elysia's spine.